oorona/TwitterMatcher/README.md

 ### Data loader
 First we must capture the twitter feed.
 This is done by TReader.py.
 This module uses clases under the streamer folder to either save data online or offline.
 The data loading process users 2 classes that extend the tweepy streamListener class called TwitterStreamer for offline operation or TwitterDbStreamer for online operation.
 They also defined a new classes called TwiiterCleaner that is in charge of doing all the database cleaning operation during capture of the tweet.
 Data cleaning operation are done only at the moment data is stored in database.
 That mean that during offline mode operation data cleaning operation will be done only during data load.
 On online mode operation all data is clean before is loaded.

+All scripts to create database are located under `db/db.sql`.
+There is no need to create the database the application will create all necesary objects.

 #### Insert Clean data to database.
 Once all the data has been cleaned and breaking into components each piece must be inserted into the database.
 This final step inserts all the data previously cleaned into a SQLite database